edison7009/hedge-coding/README.md

 The Super Prompt is pre-assembled with full dependency context, then handed to Opus as a single block

-Opus never has to choose between "see the local code" and "see the global structure" — it has both, at all times, with zero token round-trips
+Opus/GPT never has to choose between "see the local code" and "see the global structure" — it has both, at all times, with zero token round-trips

 Your working code stays working.
 Optimization doesn't mean amnesia.